justinamiller/SoftwareArchitect/README.md

 Several years ago, I was asked: “How have you become a software architect?”.
 We talked about necessary skills, experience and the amount of time and dedication it took to build up knowledge.
 Further, I went through the steps which I took, which technologies I have actively worked with or tried out and what I have learned during my professional and non-professional career.

-This conversation has triggered myself and I started to structure the topic for my personal growth.
-“What makes a good software architect?”, I wondered, and “How can I improve to become a better software architect?”.
-I read articles and books, and of course talked with peers.
-Today, I want to share an overview of my insights with you, which skills I think are most important and how to improve them to become a (better) software architect.

 # What is a Software Architect?
 Before we dive into details, let’s have a look at two definitions first.